 The Programme applies to the management of wild sandalwood on both Crown and private lands across Western Australia.
 Management actions proposed under the Programme are specific to the management of wild sandalwood and are in addition to routine activities undertaken by DBCA.
 The Programme does not apply to plantation sandalwood, Indian sandalwood (Santalum album) or other Santalum species.
+More information regarding the Programme scope is in Appendix 2.

-Public authorities (including State Ministers, State Government departments, State statutory authorities and local governments) must, to the extent that their functions relate to the matters dealt with in a biodiversity management programme, have regard to the Programme when performing those functions.
+Public authorities (including State Ministers, State Government departments, State statutory authorities and local governments) must, to the extent that their functions relate to the matters dealt within the Programme, have regard to the Programme when performing those functions.

-Legislative framework2
+Legislative framework